 A transition in city logistics is necessary to solve challenges in the last mile.
 Realizing such a transition appears to be difficult, as many trials and field tests undertaken in the city logistics prove, but major transitions are lacking.
-City logistics issues are complex to solve, as there is usually no single problem owner, and many stakeholders have different objectives and stakes.
-Solving issues in last mile and urban freight transport require cooperation between logistics (private sector), policy (public sector), and technics (again, private sector).
+City logistics issues are complex to solve, as there is usually no single problem owner and many stakeholders have different objectives and stakes.
+Solving issues in last mile and urban freight transport requires cooperation between logistics (private sector), policy (public sector), and technics (again, private sector).

 Large scale innovations

 Simple solutions that one stakeholder can implement are not sufficient to deal with urban freight transport’s grand challenges.
 Large-scale innovations or system changes in the urban freight transport system are limited.
 Many innovations or measures are not transferred to other regions or implemented on a larger scale within a city.
 Making changes in complex last-mile systems is challenging for several reasons: many stakeholders have different and sometimes conflicting objectives.
-No single stakeholder has a complete image of the system, nor what the effects and rebound effects of actions, policy measures, or other interference will be.
+No single stakeholder has a complete image of the system, nor what the effects and rebound effects of actions, policy measures, or other interventions will be.
 Eventually, it may become impossible for any one actor to understand the situation, which can be defined as a lack of a ‘common operational picture’ or shared situational awareness.

 In general, the Shared Situation Awareness (SSA) in many local urban freight transport systems is at the lowest maturity level.
 This implies most actors act on their objectives, and there is often not a system goal but a set of conflicting objectives.
-There is knowledge production, but often no more than one of the Joint Knowledge Production (JKP) success factors is in place.
+There is knowledge production, but often, no more than one of the Joint Knowledge Production (JKP) success factors is in place.
 The low SSA maturity level and the limited JKP could cause a relatively low success rate for system changes.

 It is necessary to align the stakeholders, their objectives, their abilities to act, and their perceptions of the problems that must be tackled.
 The living lab concept fits the complexities of the urban freight system well.
 A high level of SSA and JKP should be in place to transition into the urban freight transport system.